rust-hosted-langs/book/booksrc/chapter-interp-arrays.md

 To define the interfaces to the Array, and other collection types, we define a number of traits.
 For example, a collection that behaves as a stack implements `StackContainer`; a numerically indexable type implements `IndexedContainer`, and so on.
-As we'll wee, there is some nuance, though, when it comes to a difference between collections of non-pointer types and collections of pointer types.
+As we'll see, there is some nuance, though, when it comes to a difference between collections of non-pointer types and collections of pointer types.